cisco/mindmeld/docs/source/userguide/kb.rst

 :meth:`sort()` API can be used to add one or more custom sort criteria to a knowledge base search.
 Custom sort can be used with number, date or location knowledge base fields.
 It takes in three parameters: ``field``, ``sort_type`` and ``location``.
 The ``field`` parameter specifies the knowledge base field for sort, the ``sort_type`` parameter can be either ``asc`` or ``desc`` to indicate sort order for number or date fields and ``distance`` to indicate sorting by distance using location field, and the ``location`` field parameter specifies the origin location when sorting by distance.

 The custom sort can be applied to any number or date fields desirable and the score for ranking will be a optimized blend of sort score with other scoring factors including text relevance scores when available.
-In the following example Question Answerer finds the best ``menu_item`` objects matching text query ``fish and chips`` with cheaper price by combining the text relevance score and sort score on ``price`` field.
+In the following example Question Answerer finds the best ``menu_item`` objects matching text query ``fish and chips`` with cheaper price by combining the text relevance score and sort score on ``price`` field:

 .. code:: python